 Summer is a fine time to visit Krakow, Poland: the air is warm, the sky is (probably) blue, and the historic center buzzes with activity.
 But the other seasons have their unique charms, too—particularly if your motivation to travel is more focused.
 Consider spring, autumn, or winter for a visit that will buck expectations and allow you to see a side of the Polish cultural capital that you wouldn’t be able to see during the peak tourist times.

 Springtime in Krakow bursts with color, and not only because the trees are putting out new leaves and flowers are beginning to bloom.
-Eastern in Poland, and more specifically, Easter in Krakow is a time of symbols that celebrate the time of year, from cheerfully decorated Easter eggs to imaginative Easter palms woven from dried and colored flowers and plans.
+Easter in Poland, and more specifically, Easter in Krakow, is a time of symbols that celebrate the time of year, from cheerfully decorated Easter eggs to imaginative Easter palms woven from dried and colored flowers and plans.

 Of course, Easter isn’t the only event that visitors can look forward to in springtime.
 The Drowning of Marzanna is a pagan springtime festival that ushers out winter and welcomes the growing season.
 A bevy of festivals accompanies the months of March, April, and May, so whether you’re into photography or find the challenge of running a marathon through the streets of Krakow appealing, this season has you covered.